Your nutritional health, before and during pregnancy, influences the health of your developing baby.

 -

 Mindful Eating: Pay attention to hunger and fullness cues.
-Opt for frequent, small meals to maintain steady energy levels and mitigate common pregnancy discomforts like nausea and heartburn.
+Aim for frequent, small meals to maintain steady energy levels and help reduce common pregnancy discomforts like nausea and heartburn.

 -